What is a townhouse?

 Amenities & Rare Features

 On the topic of cost, townhouses in Victoria BC, are typically less expensive to buy than houses of similar size and age.
-For example, consider these sales figures from 2019 comparing a 3 bed 2+ bath 2018 built 1500-2000 sqft townhouse versus a single family house built with the same specifications in Greater Victoria BC:
+For example, consider these sales figures from 2019 comparing a 3 bed 2+ bath, 1500-2000 sqft townhouse built in 2018, versus a single family house built with the same specifications in Greater Victoria BC:

 2018 Built Townhouse:

 2018 Built Single Family House: